-Figure 6 shows changes of potential values of the non-control scheme, PBR-opt, and PBR-opt-mr with h=3, and 100.
-More exactly, Figure 6 plots $\boldsymbol{X}(t)=\bar{\boldsymbol{\Theta}}-\boldsymbol{\Theta}(t)$ against time t, and the potential convergence is achieved when each element of $\boldsymbol{X}(t)$ is sufficiently close to 0, that is, Equation (18) is satisfied.
-In the figure, thick lines correspond to potential changes of the two sink nodes, and thin lines correspond to those of other

-Fig. 7.
-Data packets delivered to each sink node in case of traffic changes sensor nodes.
-Sink node potentials change more than those of sensor nodes, because sink nodes receive feedback inputs \boldsymbol{u} directly from the controller.
+Figure 6 shows changes of potential values of the non-control scheme, PBR-opt, and PBR-opt-mr with h = 3 and 100.
+More exactly, Figure 6 plots $\mathbf{X}(t) = \mathbf{\Theta} - \mathbf{\Theta}(t)$ against time t, and the potential convergence is achieved when each element of $\mathbf{X}(t)$ is sufficiently close to 0-that is, Equation (18) is satisfied.
+In the figure, thick lines correspond to potential changes of the two sink nodes, and thin lines correspond to those of other sensor nodes.
+Sink node potentials change more than those of sensor nodes, because sink nodes receive feedback inputs \mathbf{u} directly from the controller.
 Feedback inputs provided to each sink node are different, so the potential change of each sink node varies.
 On the other hand, sensor nodes are indirectly affected by feedback inputs via sink nodes through potential updates by Equation (2).
-As shown in the figure, if the potential value of a sink node increases (resp. decreases) due to feedback inputs from the controller, potential values of sensor nodes near the sink node also increase (resp. decrease).
+As shown in the figure, if the potential value of a sink node increases (respectively, decreases) due to feedback inputs from the controller, potential values of sensor nodes near the sink node also increase (respectively, decrease).